carpentries/instructor-development/roles/discussion-coordinators.md

 - set up discussion times:
 	- add times and sign-up space to Etherpad
 	- add times to Community calendar
-- recruit discussion leaders (template requests here: ) and add them to the discussion-hosts lists
+- recruit discussion leaders (email request templates are provided to make things easier) and add them to the discussion-hosts lists
 - provide updates and ask for community input on how discussions are going in main mentoring committee calls

 ### Weekly: Set Up Discussions

 - [ ] Every Monday, confirm there are hosts for the upcoming week's discussions.
-- [ ] (Optional) Email the hosts to confirm that they will be present.
+- [ ] _Optional: Email the hosts to confirm that they will be present._
 - [ ] Every Monday, email instructors of workshops in the past week (Monday to Monday), with the
 [post-workshop email](../files/post_workshop_email.txt).